2015 Company Profiles

 The Tempest 2010

-As a true companion piece to A Midsummer Night's Dream in our 2010 'Art to Enchant' Season we offered our first production of The Tempest, following through various elements of design and casting, whilst locating its action more specifically in the Jacobean period.
+As a companion to A Midsummer Night's Dream in our 2010 'Art to Enchant' Season we offered our first production of The Tempest, following through from the earlier comedy with various elements of design and casting, whilst locating its action more specifically in the Jacobean period.
 What the two plays have in common – fairy spirits, magic, and forms of wilderness and exile – are easy to detail.
 Where they differ in tone, focus and perspective is expressive of a great part of a lifetime between their compositions, towards the start and at the end of Shakespeare’s career.

 The focus has shifted – from the playthings of the magician Oberon in the earlier play, to the magician himself, Prospero, in the later one.
 And from the chaotic reversals of late adolescent love in a midnight forest to the hard-digested contemplation of fatherhood and filial betrayal on a desert island.

 Ship’s Master & Trinculo Felix Hayes

 1st Mariner Nicholas Prasad

 Antonio Peter Clifford

 Ferdinand Benjamin Askew